samsamiczy/clustering-with-Bayesian-mixtures/README.md

  The data set comes from UCI Machine Learning repository [2].

+## Bayesian Mixture Models

+ The graphical model used comes from [reference] and is priors are illustrated as:

+ THe joint distribution of all variables under the model is:

+ We calculate the posterior using Bayes formula, but we can't sample from the posterior directly as this requires solving a multidimensional integral.
+This is were Markov Chain Monte Carlo methods come in.

 ## EDA

 FNA biopsy technique uses a very thin needle to remove a sample of cells from an area in the body (a tumor in this case) to further investigate with a microscope.